judeWoo/chat.app/README.md

 And point your browser to `http://localhost:3000`.
 Optionally, specify a port by supplying the `PORT` env variable.

-Press return key to type the message
+Press return key to type the message.

 ## Deployed on AWS